-- What to Measure: - o Do participants feel their voices were heard and valued? - o Are they satisfied with the engagement process and outcomes? - Indicators: - Survey results or interviews measuring community trust and satisfaction. - o Increase in repeat participation from community members over time.
+- Do participants feel their voices were heard and valued? - Are they satisfied with the engagement process and outcomes?

+- o Survey results or interviews measuring community trust and satisfaction. - o Increase in repeat participation from community members over time.

 6. Long-Term Engagement